greghughespdx/imessage-bridge/README.md

 **imessage-bridge** enables agents to send/receive messages via iMessage on macOS.
 It reads directly from the Messages.app database and sends outbound messages via AppleScript.
 No third-party middleware, no hooking into private APIs and frameworks, no SIP hacks.
 It leverages the stable public interfaces that Apple has allowed and supported for more than a decade.

 While this package was designed to be used with [Claude Code's new (as of mid-March 2026) Channels](https://code.claude.com/docs/en/channels) feature to enable Claude AI assistants to send and receive iMessages, the HTTP API also works with anything that speaks the protocol: scripts, bots, home automation, and - of course - other AI tools and agents.

+This system can send and receive text-based messages via iMessage (blue) and SMS if configured (green).
 Group chats are supported, too.
+Attachments/RCS/MMS are not supported.

 Side note: If you want to have a conversation with your agent when you're on CarPlay, iMessage is your best option.
 Otherwise, you're pretty much stuck with listen-only mode and unable to send Siri-dictated messages.
-And by the way: It's completely unsafe to hold your phone and use it while you drive.
 Use the hands-free voice assistant, and pay 100% attention to the road and your surroundings.

-This system can send and receive text-based messages via iMessage (blue) and SMS if configured (green).
-Attachments/RCS/MMS are not supported.

 ## Two components